Skip to main content

 There is also a year-round ferry service between Brensholmen (a one-hour drive from Tromsø) and Botnhamn (in Senja).

-That was just a sample of what you can experience in Senja and Central Troms!
+That was just a small taste of what you can experience in Senja and Central Troms!

 Discover more